esp-rs/book/src/writing-your-own-application/no-std-applications/understanding-esp-template.md

   - These are from `esp-hal`
 - `let peripherals = Peripherals::take().unwrap();`
   - HAL drivers usually take ownership of peripherals accessed via the PAC
-  - hHre we take all the peripherals from the PAC to pass them to the HAL drivers later
+  - Here we take all the peripherals from the PAC to pass them to the HAL drivers later
 - `let system = peripherals.SYSTEM.split();`
   - Sometimes a peripheral (here the System peripheral) is coarse-grained and doesn't exactly fit the HAL drivers - so here we split the System peripheral into smaller pieces which get passed to the drivers
 - `let clocks = ClockControl::boot_defaults(system.clock_control).freeze();`